 Case in point: the 1979 Mattel Electronics Intellivision pad:

 In fact, the relatively cuddly approachability of the classic Atari 2600 joystick almost seems like a fluke of early controller design:

-It's not until nearly the late '80s that pads start to converge on a usable game playing format that we'd recognise today.
-Here's the full gallery so you can see that occasionally very oddly shaped journey.
+It's not until nearly the late 80s that pads start to converge on a usable game playing format that we'd recognise today.

 This post originally appeared on Kotaku UK, bringing you original reporting, game culture and humour from the British isles.